How do Knives Become Dull?

 This is our recommendation for those who want sharp knives without the learning curve of a manual sharpener.
 These cost a little more than some of our other recommendations below but will quickly pay for themselves in time savings and not having to pay someone else to sharpen your knives!
-They produce razor sharp edges with almost no learning curve.
+They produce very sharp edges with almost no learning curve.
 They make very dull knives sharp again quickly and do so without removing too much material or overheating the edge.
-Expect to pay around $110-120 for a Basic model such as the 316, which we recommend for our knives.
-More sophisticated models with different angle slots are around $200.

 These sharpeners come with pretty good instructions, but we’ve outlined our recommended procedure below.
 Before you start sharpening, clean any residue or dirt off your knife.
 Do a quick sharpness test as described in the “testing sharpness” section above.
 If the knife is only a tiny bit dull, skip to step 10, to save time and avoid unnecessary metal removal.
 Otherwise, start at step 1 below.